-The scope of fire service encompasses many challenging community needs.
-Fire service professionals must be prepared to meet.
-In addition to being experts in fire behavior and safety, effective leaders in today’s fire service must display decisive internal and external communication, be familiar with laws that govern Fire/EMS, and embrace diversity within the department and community, and incorporate changing technologies and skills into their fire department Standard Operating Guidelines.
+The program curriculum addresses many challenging community needs that fire service professionals must be prepared to meet.
+In addition to being experts in fire behavior and safety, effective leaders in today’s fire service must display decisive internal and external communication, be familiar with laws that govern Fire/EMS, embrace diversity within the department and community, and incorporate changing technologies and skills into their fire department Standard Operating Guidelines.

-Firefighters must have at least five years of experience prior to beginning the second year curriculum of this program.
+Firefighters must have at least four years of experience prior to entering the program.